Awaks971/webservice/README.md

 For example, in `./handlers/user` we have some functions that allow us to create/update a user.
 Basicly, in each folder in `./handlers` you have a `C.R.U.D.` in.

+In `./handlers/ressources` you can find examples of what you can send to use the handlers, like create a user or a company

 # Mails

 We are using `nodemailer-promise` to send emails to our users.
 We had create a `send_email` function that allow us to send emails easly with a `OAuth2` verification with a `refreshToken` and `accessToken`.